Independent Decision Makers

 Independent Decision Makers consider applications for redress, make decisions and conduct reviews.
 Independent Decision Makers are highly experienced people from a range of backgrounds.

-Independent Decision Makers are selected through a multi-stage process.
-They are nominated by State, Territory and Commonwealth Governments, they go through screening and vetting processes including police checks, they are approved by the Redress Ministers’ Board and are then appointed to the position of Independent Decision Maker.
+Independent Decision Makers are required to undergo a multi-stage selection process, commencing with their nomination by State, Territory and Commonwealth Governments.
+Independent Decision Maker candidates are then subject to screening and vetting processes including police checks, before being put forward for approval by the Minister’s Redress Scheme Governance Board for appointment to the position of Independent Decision Maker.

 Words used on this page